ElucidataInc/polly-docs/docs/AtlasDocs/About Polly Atlas.md

 This Polly Atlas provides an interface for basic exploration of the data, schema management and access management.
 Designed for intuitive, no-code interaction:

-- **Schema Management:** Define and manage table structures and metadata
 - **Data Exploration & Querying:** Filter, search, and explore datasets with ease
 - **Data Management:** Perform basic data operations through UI workflows
 - **Access Management:** Configure roles and permissions for secure data access